Timbre

 In simple terms, timbre is what makes a particular musical instrument or human voice have a different sound from another, even when they play or sing the same note.
 For instance, it is the difference in sound between a guitar and a piano playing the same note at the same volume.
-Both instruments can sound equally tuned in relation to each other as they play the same note, and while playing at the same amplitude level each instrument will still sound distinctively with its own unique tone color.
-Experienced musicians are able to distinguish between different instruments of the same type based on their varied timbres, even if those instruments are playing notes at the same fundamental pitch and loudness.
+Both instruments can sound equally tuned in relation to each other as they play the same note, and while playing at the same amplitude level each instrument will still sound distinctive with its own unique tone color.
+Musicians distinguish instruments based on their varied timbres, even instruments playing notes at the same pitch and volume.

-The physical characteristics of sound that determine the perception of timbre include frequency spectrum and envelope.
-Singers and instrumental musicians can change the timbre of the music they are singing/playing by using different singing or playing techniques.
-For example, a violinist can use different bowing styles or play on different parts of the string to obtain different timbres (e.g., playing sul tasto produces a light, airy timbre, whereas playing sul ponticello produces a harsh, even and aggressive tone).
-On electric guitar and electric piano, performers can change the timbre using effects units and graphic equalizers.
+The physical characteristics that govern timbre include frequency spectrum and envelope.

+Musicians can change timbre by modifying their singing/playing techniques.
+For example, a violinist can use different bowing styles or bow on different parts of the string.
+E.g., playing sul tasto produces a light, airy timbre, whereas sul ponticello produces a harsh, even, and aggressive timbre.
+On electric guitar and electric piano, performers can change timbre using effects units and graphic equalizers.

 Synonyms

 Tone quality and tone color are synonyms for timbre, as well as the "texture attributed to a single instrument".
-However, the word texture can also refer to the type of music, such as multiple, interweaving melody lines versus a singable melody accompanied by subordinate chords.
+However, the word texture can also refer to the arrangement/composition, such as multiple, interweaving melody lines versus a singable melody accompanied by subordinate chords.
 Hermann von Helmholtz used the German Klangfarbe (tone color), and John Tyndall proposed an English translation, clangtint, but both terms were disapproved of by Alexander Ellis, who also discredits register and color for their pre-existing English meanings.
 Determined by its frequency composition, the sound of a musical instrument may be described with words such as bright, dark, warm, harsh, and other terms.
 There are also colors of noise, such as pink and white.
 In visual representations of sound, timbre corresponds to the shape of the image, while loudness corresponds to brightness; pitch corresponds to the y-shift of the spectrogram.